donishadsmith/neurocaps/README.md

 | CAP-1 | 0.535294 | 0.464706 |
 | CAP-2 | 0.085714 | 0.914286 |

-## Testing
-This package was tested using a closed dataset as well as a modified version of a single-subject open dataset to test the `TimeseriesExtractor` function on GitHub Actions.
-The open dataset provided by [Laumann & Poldrack](https://openfmri.org/dataset/ds000031/) and used in [Laumann et al., 2015](https://doi.org/10.1016/j.neuron.2015.06.037)[^7]. was also utilized.
-This data was obtained from the OpenfMRI database, accession number ds000031.

-Modifications to the data included:

-- Truncating the preprocessed BOLD data and confounds from 448 timepoints to 40 timepoints.
-- Only including session 002 data.
-- Adding a dataset_description.json file to the fmriprep folder.
-- Excluding the nii.gz file in the root BIDS folder.
-- Retaining only the mask, truncated preprocessed BOLD file, and truncated confounds file in the fmriprep folder.
-- Slightly changing the naming style of the mask, preprocessed BOLD file, and confounds file in the fmriprep folder to conform with the naming conventions of modern fmriprep outputs.
-- Testing with custom parcellations was done using the HCPex parcellation, an extension of the HCP (Human Connectome Project) parcellation, which adds 66 subcortical areas.
-This original atlas can be downloaded from.

-Testing with custom parcellations was done with the HCPex parcellation, an extension of the HCP (Human Connectome Project) parcellation, which adds 66 subcortical areas [^8], [^9].
-This original atlas can be downloaded from https://github.com/wayalan/HCPex.

-## Contributing
-Please refer the [contributing guidelines](https://github.com/donishadsmith/neurocaps/blob/test/CONTRIBUTING.md) on how to contribute to neurocaps.

 ## Acknowledgements
 Neurocaps relies on several popular data processing, machine learning, neuroimaging, and visualization [packages](https://neurocaps.readthedocs.io/en/stable/#dependencies).